Has a co-worker offered you a crumbly treat this winter? Discover the story behind mantecados and polvorones, Spanish Christmas cookies.

 The History Behind Mantecados and Polvorones

-It's likely that both of these treats have their roots in Andalusia, which is a region highly influences from Northern Africa.
+It's likely that both of these treats have their roots in Andalusia, which is a region highly influenced by North Africa.
 While sweets during the time of Moorish rule would not have had lard as an ingredient, it's possible these cookies go even further back and were made at some point with butter or olive oil.

 But today Andalusia is still the most famous place for mantecados and polvorones, and the town Estepa in the province of Seville is especially well known (there's even a Museum of the Mantecado!).

-Most likely they were a convent sweet (special sweets baked by nuns) in the 16th century, and when demand spread, so did production.
+Most likely they were convent sweets (special Spanish sweets baked by nuns) in the 16th century, and when demand spread, so did production.
 Today nearly every family in Estepa has some involvement in the industry!

 Mantecados and Polvorones Recipes